onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The OS::Nova::Server Resource metadata map value parameter 'vm-role' is a metadata tag that describes the role of the Virtual Machine.
-The 'vm_role' is stored in ONAP's A&AI module and is available for use by other ONAP components and/or north bound systems.
+The 'vm\_role' is stored in ONAP's A&AI module and is available for use by other ONAP components and/or north bound systems.

-R-85328 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource **MAY** contain the metadata map value parameter ‘vm_role’.
+R-85328 A VNF's Heat Orchestration Template's OS::Nova::Server Resource **MAY** contain the metadata map value parameter 'vm\_role'.

-R-95430 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vm_role’ **MUST** be declared as type: ‘string’.
+R-95430 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vm\_role' **MUST** be declared as type: 'string'.

-R-67597 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vm_role’ **MUST NOT** have parameter contraints defined.
+R-67597 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vm\_role' **MUST NOT** have parameter contraints defined.

-R-46823 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vnf_name’ **MUST** be either
+R-46823 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vnf\_name' **MUST** be either

- - enumerated in the VNF’s Heat Orchestration Template’s environment file.
+ - enumerated in the VNF's Heat Orchestration Template's environment file.

- - hard coded in the VNF’s Heat Orchestration Template’s OS::Nova::Resource metadata property.
+ - hard coded in the VNF's Heat Orchestration Template's OS::Nova::Resource metadata property.

 Defining the 'vm_role' as the '{vm-type}' is a recommended convention

-R-86476 If a VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vm_role’ value **MUST only** contain alphanumeric characters and underscores ‘_’.
+R-86476 If a VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vm\_role' value **MUST only** contain alphanumeric characters and underscores '_'.

-R-70757 If a VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vm_role’ is passed into a Nested YAML file, the parameter name ‘vm_role’ **MUST NOT** change.
+R-70757 If a VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vm\_role' is passed into a Nested YAML file, the parameter name 'vm\_role' **MUST NOT** change.

-*Example 'vm_role' Parameter Definition*
+*Example 'vm\_role' Parameter Definition*

 .. code-block:: yaml